 Jigna has a law degree from Trinity College, Cambridge and is a member of the Association of Project Managers.

-Lynda took up the position of Chair in October 2010 having worked for Royal Dutch Shell for 35 years in operational and management roles in oil and gas exploration, and petroleum engineering and production.
+Lynda took up the position of Chair in October 2010 having worked for Royal Dutch Shell for 35 years in operational and management roles in oil and gas exploration, petroleum engineering and production.
 Her most recent position was technical vice president, leading a global technical advice and study organisation with centres in the Netherlands, USA, UK, India and Qatar.

 Ronke was formerly Finance Director at YMCA London and Director of Corporate services at Crossways, with responsibilities for finance, facilities management, health and safety, HR, ICT and administration.
 She is currently Financial Controller at Public and Commercial Services Union.

-Appointed to the Board in October 2013, Adrian has a broad knowledge of both service and manufacturing sectors.
-He had particular interest in management systems, leading him to work with the British Standards Institution for several years.
-He was subsequently seriously injured in a road traffic collision which resulted in a period of reflection.
-Since 2003 he chose to focus his career on the application of workable health and safety processes.
-After a period of time within the Highways Agency Traffic Officer service Adrian joined a national Epilepsy charity and is currently their Health and Safety Manager for a large rural campus in Surrey.
+Appointed to the Board in October 2013, Adrian has a broad knowledge of the service and manufacturing sectors.
+His particular interest in management systems lead him to work with the British Standards Institution for several years.
+Adrian was subsequently seriously injured in a road traffic collision, which resulted in a period of reflection.
+Since 2003, he chose to focus his career on the application of workable health and safety processes.
+After a period with the Highways Agency Traffic Officer service, Adrian joined a national Epilepsy charity and is currently their Health and Safety Manager for a large rural campus in Surrey.

 Adrian has a particular interest in health and safety training and spends much of his time working with young people who have just started their working careers.